nexendrie/site-generator/docs/index.md

 title: My page
 ```

 It is possible to normalize the meta info and modify the generated page based on some meta info.
 Just add meta normalizer to Generator via method addMetaNormalizer.
 The method accepts a callback.
 The normalizer will receive 3 parameters: meta info (as array), html code (in string) and name of currently processed file (as string).
+Tip: declare first 2 parameters as passed by reference so you can modify them in your function.

 Additional assets
 =================